-8.4.5.3 A Full EIS will be required, in consultation with the Mississippi Valley Conservation natural heritage features that may be impacted.
+8.4.5.3 A Full EIS will be required, in consultation with the Mississippi Valley Conservation Authority (MVCA) or Ministry of Northern Development Mines, Natural Resources and Forestry (MNRF), as the case may be, where it is determined to be necessary based on the type and scale of the proposal and the nature and sensitivity of the natural heritage features that may be impacted.
 In such circumstances the developer shall be fully responsible for implementing all of the recommendations of the Full EIS as a condition of development approval.